hunter-college-ossd-spr-2020/project-evaluation/godot_evaluation.md

 <br>

 1. Is there active discussion on the issues?
-Yes, it is common to see more than two posts per issues.
+Yes, it is common to see more than two messages per issue.
 <br>

 1. Are issues tagged as easy, hard, for beginners, etc.?